 Wholesale Offers Versus REALTOR® Services

 Wholesalers often require a market value discount of twenty to forty percent to achieve the profit margin they and their investors require.
-When compared to the common agent commission of six percent (three to seller’s agent, three to buyer’s agent), selling with a licensed agent may be the best option.
+When compared to the much lower typical agent commissions, selling with a licensed agent may be the best option.
 Note: real estate commissions are not set by law and are always negotiable.

 Wholesaling can serve sellers in specific situations, but sellers should understand how much value ($$$) they are giving up and whether other options exist that could provide a better sale.